 If the blood tests indicate gigantism, your child will need an MRI scan of the pituitary gland.
 Doctors use this scan to find the tumor and see its size and position.

 Treatments for gigantism aim to stop or slow your child’s production of growth hormones.

-Removing the tumor is the preferred treatment for gigantism, if that is the underlying cause.
+Removing the tumor is the preferred treatment for gigantism if it’s the underlying cause.

 The surgeon will reach the tumor by making an incision in your child’s nose.
 Microscopes or small cameras may be used to help the surgeon see the tumor in the gland.
 In most cases, your child should be able to return home from the hospital the day after the surgery.

-According to St. Joseph’s Hospital and Medical Center, 80 percent of gigantism cases are cured with surgery (St. Joseph).
-If the tumor returns or if surgery cannot be safely attempted, medications can be used to reduce your child’s symptoms and allow him or her to live a long and fulfilling life.
+According to St. Joseph’s Hospital and Medical Center, 80 percent of gigantism cases caused by the most common type of pituitary tumor are cured with surgery.
+If the tumor returns or if surgery cannot be safely attempted, medications can be used to reduce your child’s symptoms and to allow them to live a long and fulfilling life.